johncarl81/transfuse/documentation.md

 ##### @Inject

 Transfuse allows users to inject into the constructor, methods and fields of a class.
 These injections may be public, package private, protected or private.
 Users should prefer (in order) constructor injection, method, and then field injection.
 Likewise, for performance reasons, users should prefer public, package private or protected injections over private.
-Private injections requires Transfuse to use reflection at runtime and for large dependency graphs may significantly affect performance.
+Private injections requires Transfuse to use reflection at runtime and for large dependency graphs, it may significantly affect performance.

 <div class="note">
 <h5>Note</h5>

 This documentation highlights using package private field injection because it is the most succinct.
 Public constructor injection should be preferred.

 </div>

 ##### Provider

 Providers may be used to manually resolve the dependencies of a class.
 The Provider will be used to resolve both the injection of the Provider and the injection of the type the Provider returns:

 Provider:
 {% highlight java %}